bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 <div class="release-feature-authors">authors: Rob Swain (@superdump), @robtfm, @pcwalton, @jancespivo, @SkiFire13, @nicopap</div>

-Since **Bevy 0.6**, Bevy's renderer has extracted data from the "app world" into a separate "render world".
+Since **Bevy 0.6**, Bevy's renderer has extracted data from the "main world" into a separate "render world".
 This enables [Pipelined Rendering](/news/bevy-0-6/#pipelined-rendering-extract-prepare-queue-render), which renders frame N in the render app, while the main app simulates frame N+1.

 Part of the design involves clearing the render world of all entities between frames.
 This enables consistent Entity mapping between the main and render worlds while still being able to spawn new entities in the render world that don't exist in the main world.